wizziwig82/pci-catalog/PRD.md

 #### Requirements

 - Credential Input: UI fields for R2 bucket name, access keys, and MongoDB connection string.
-- Storage: Securely store credentials in macOS keychain using Tauri.
+- Storage: Securely store credentials in macOS keychain using Tauri (implemented via the `keyring` crate in `main.rs`).
+A `dev_credentials.json` file is used as a fallback during debug builds if keychain access fails.
 - Validation: Validate credentials during setup by testing connections to R2 and MongoDB.
 - Security Option: Initially set R2 files as public, with future option for signed URLs.